How to Cook Boudin (3 Ways to Cook The Cajun Sausage!)

 How to Cook Boudin – Grilled Method

-If you’re looking for a way to intensify boudin’s smoky flavor, grilling the links is the best way to cook them.
+If you’re looking for a way to intensify boudin’s smoky flavor, grilling the links is the best way to cook them to get that crispy skin.

 How To Grill Boudin: